 - In a large bowl, combine the onions, peppers and canning salt.
 Cover and refrigerate overnight.

 - Drain; place in a stockpot.
 Add the remaining ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 15-20 minutes or until tender.
-Carefully ladle hot mixture into hot 1-pint jars, leaving 1/2-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 20 minutes in a boiling-water canner.
-Yield: 11 pints.
+Reduce heat; simmer, uncovered, 15-20 minutes or until tender.
+Carefully ladle hot mixture into 11 hot 1-pint jars, leaving 1/2-in. headspace.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 Originally published as Garden's Harvest Pickles in Taste of Home's Holiday & Celebrations Cookbook Annual 2010, p211